 Mistake 1: “Let’s sell for now and wait for the dust to settle.”

-The equivalent for cash-rich investors would be “Let’s keep the cash and wait for the dust to settle”.
-The S&P500 has rebounded by more than 108% since its low on March 23, 2020 and most investors that have not bought are still in waiting mode.
+The equivalent for cash-rich investors would be, “Let’s keep the cash and wait for the dust to settle”.

 Mistake 2: “The market is wrong.”

-No, it is not.
-It is us as individuals who are wrong.
+It is not the market that is wrong, because we, as individuals, are wrong.
 At any point in time, the market simply discounts all public information available (the fundamentals) as well as investors’ psychology (momentum).

-An alternative view: Never fight a trend.
-Most of the time, we understand several weeks/months later why the today’s market trades at current levels.
+Diego’s alternative view: Never fight a trend.
+Most of the time, we understand several weeks or months later why today’s market trades at current levels.
 It is better to listen to what the market has to say to us and only when a trend changes should we adjust accordingly.
 The current secular bull market started in May 2013.
 On average, this period lasts 16-18 years.

 Mistake 3: “This time is different.”